Isha recently left this comment:

 I am pregnant and plan on having a VBAC.
-I am due January 30,2011, as the day gets closer, I get more nervous about it.
+As my due date gets closer, I get more nervous about it.
 I hope I am making the right choice in having the VBAC.

 Hi Isha!